The QScrollBar widget provides a vertical or horizontal scroll bar. More...

 [override virtual]bool QScrollBar::event(QEvent *event)

-[protected]void QScrollBar::initStyleOption(QStyleOptionSlider *option) const
+[virtual protected]void QScrollBar::initStyleOption(QStyleOptionSlider *option) const

 See also QStyleOption::initFrom().

 [override virtual protected]void QScrollBar::mouseMoveEvent(QMouseEvent *e)

 [override virtual protected]void QScrollBar::mousePressEvent(QMouseEvent *e)

 [override virtual protected]void QScrollBar::mouseReleaseEvent(QMouseEvent *e)